Worlds Apart

 REVIEWS

-• — Katja Hoyer, journalist and author of Beyond the Wall and the forthcoming Weimar (out May 2026) on Zeitgeist
+— Katja Hoyer, journalist and author of Beyond the Wall and Weimar:

 “It’s one of the most bizarre life stories I have ever come across, but also one that’s remarkably closely intertwined with the strands of German history.